Joapfel/Mercedes-Benz-Connected-Vehicle-Chatbot/README.md

 should work for tires, doors, fuel, etc.

-More specific requests are possible for the doors and the location:
-- "Are my doors open?"
-- "Are my doors locked"
+For locking the doors try:
-- "Where is my car?"
+- "please tell Mercedes to lock my car"

 ## Implementation approach
 From a technical perspective five steps had to be done: